-Train front-end staff on how to open incoming art files to check them; convert fonts to paths, and label all colors in PMS.
+Train front-end staff on opening incoming art files to check them, convert fonts to paths, and label all colors in PMS.
 This goes a long way in preventing future fonts or color-related problems.

 Furthermore, prohibit the art department from communicating with customers who will send adjustments in order-quantity, pricing, and other details to anyone they can contact.